Ludovit Reis: Hamburger SV

 On 28 June 2021, Reis joined Hamburger SV and signed a four-year contract, with Barcelona retaining 25% of the rights to any future transfer sale.

 In June 2023, after Hamburg had failed to win promotion, Reis was linked with a move away; however, Reis and the club announced that he would be staying in Hamburg for another season.

 Staying for a fourth season at Hamburg, Reis tore a muscle against Nürnberg in a league match on 3 November 2024, seeing him miss the rest of the year.

 During Reis' rehabilitation, coach Steffen Baumgart was dismissed due to poor results and was succeeded by his assistant Merlin Polzin.
 Reis made his comeback in January in an away match against Hertha BSC.

 Reis would have to wait another month before making his first start under the new manager, remaining a regular starter each week for the rest of the season.

-Hamburg rallied during the campaign, finally clinching promotion back to the top flight of German football on 10 May 2025, thanks to a 6–1 home win over SSV Ulm 1846.
+Hamburg rallied during the campaign, finally clinching promotion back to the top flight of German football on 10 May 2025, thanks to a 6–1 home win over SSV Ulm.
 Reis played a key role by scoring the equaliser after Hamburg had conceded early to the relegation strugglers.
 The result secured second-place for Hamburg, seeing them return to the top flight after 2555 days.

 At the end of the season it was announced that Reis would transfer to Club Brugge after 129 official matches.

 Club Brugge

-On 25 June 2025, after 4 years at Hamburg, Reis joined Belgian Jupiler Pro League club Club Brugge for a €7 million estimated fee.
+On 25 June 2025, after four years at Hamburg, Reis joined Belgian side Club Brugge in the Jupiler Pro League for a €7 million estimated fee.

+Werder Bremen

+On 14 August 2026, Reis signed for Bundesliga side Werder Bremen.